tommihab/Haberstock-et-al.-2026-Supplementary-Material/README.md

 # Haberstock-et-al.-2026-Supplementary-Material
-This repository contains the supplementary material of the study "Machine-Learning-Based Discharge Forecasting of the Ems River: A Model Comparison" from Haberstock et al. 2026.
+This repository contains the supplementary material of the study "A Comparison of LSTM and Random Forest Models for Multi-Lead-Time River Discharge Forecasting" from Haberstock et al. 2026.

 ## Contents